The four factors with the greatest influence on your metabolism

 It should be noted that this is highly variable, both from day to day and from person to person.

-TEA (Termogenic Effect of Activity) is the number of calories burned during exercise.
+TEA (Thermogenic Effect of Activity) is the number of calories burned during exercise.

-Usually, and based on our case, they are calories lost during cardiovascular training sessions or weight training.
+Normally, based on our case, these are calories lost during cardiovascular training sessions or weight training.

 The amount of energy expended in TEA is clearly dependent on the duration and intensity of the training.

-For some it may come as a surprise, but yes, we also burn calories while eating.
+It may come as a surprise to some, but yes, we also burn calories while we eat.

 Digestion is an active metabolic process.

-Who has never felt hot, or sweaty, after a big meal?
+Who has never felt hot or sweaty after a large meal?
 Especially after large amounts of protein.

-This TEF factor (Termogenic Effect of Food) represents about 5-10% of our daily caloric expenditure.
+This TEF (Thermogenic Effect of Food) factor represents around 5-10% of our daily caloric expenditure.

-You will find some more information about this phenomenon here.
+You can find some more information about this phenomenon here.

-In view of the above, let us now consider all the variables.
+In view of the above, let's now consider all the variables.

 Energy consumed = BMR + NEAT + TEA + TEF

-There are people who tend to minimize bills, with the theory that the law of thermodynamics is simple, just subtract only the calories ingested from the calories expended.
+There are people who tend to minimize the bills, with the theory that the law of thermodynamics is simple, just subtract the calories ingested from the calories expended.

-As you can see, predicting our caloric expenditures is a more complex process than the one that often makes us want to.
+As you can see, predicting our caloric expenditure is a more complex process than what we are often led to believe.

 Why does basal metabolism differ between individuals?

-Each person burns a certain number of calories per day, this value being the basal metabolic rate (BMR), thermal effect of physical activity (TEA), thermogenesis of activity without exercise (NEAT) and thermal effect of food (TEF).
+Each person burns a certain number of calories per day, this value being made up of the basal metabolic rate (BMR), thermic effect of physical activity (TEA), thermogenesis of non-exercise activity (NEAT) and the thermic effect of food (TEF).

-As such, it makes no sense to try to find the perfect formula, or the magic calculator, to find your number of necessary maintenance calories.
+Therefore, there is no point trying to find the perfect formula, nor the magic calculator, to find your number of necessary maintenance calories.

-The most efficient way to do this is to monitor your estimated NEAT, TEA and BMR, as well as possible, and in addition, your total calorie, in order to find approximately your maintenance calories.
+The most efficient way to do this is to monitor, as best as possible, your NEAT, TEA and estimated BMR, and in addition, your total calories, in order to find approximately your maintenance calories.

-To more easily understand the immeasurable difference, a person with an extremely active job can burn up to 500 more calories per day, compared to a person with a sedentary job.
+To make it easier to understand the immeasurable difference, a person with an extremely active job can burn up to 500 more calories per day, compared to a person with a sedentary job.

 And now, what to do with this information?

-Basically, by understanding how your body works, you can monitor in more detail what happens daily.
+Basically, by understanding how your body works, you can monitor what happens daily in more detail.

-Usually, the people who pay the most attention to these details are people in the process of losing fat.
+Normally, the people who pay the most attention to these details are people in the fat loss phase.

-For these people, here are some tips that can be useful.
+For these people, here are some tips that may be useful.

-It is the body's way of defending itself from calorie restriction.
+It’s the body’s way of defending itself against calorie restriction.

-- NEAT will tend to decrease, due to caloric restriction and extra tiredness, and it is normal to rest more.
+• NEAT will tend to decrease, due to calorie restriction and extra tiredness, and it is normal to rest more.

-Here the proposal is to lift as many times as possible, consuming the greatest number of calories, which do not create fatigue to the one that already exists from TEA.
+Here the proposal is to lift as many times as possible, consuming the greatest number of calories, which do not create fatigue like that which already exists in ASD.

-- People tend to bet on increasing their calorie deficit by increasing their ASD in the form of cardiovascular exercise, or metabolic exercise / circuits.
+• People tend to focus on increasing the calorie deficit by increasing TEA in the form of cardiovascular exercise, or exercise/metabolic circuits.

-It can be a bad idea, considering that if there is no monitoring and management of fatigue, the tendency may be to lower BMR and NEAT.
+It may be a bad idea, considering that if there is no monitoring and management of fatigue, the tendency may be to lower BMR and NEAT.

-- To ensure the most efficient TEF, always bet on enough protein.
+• To guarantee the most efficient TEF, always focus on plenty of protein.

-In addition to being very important for the maintenance of muscle mass at this stage, it contributes to higher TEF values.
+In addition to being extremely important for maintaining muscle mass at this stage, it contributes to higher TEF values.

 Metabolism[/toggle]